wyn-cmd/IDE_code/README.md

 ## Serial
 The ```Serial.begin``` in the code is used to check if the variables in the code and the arduino are working, if one does not activate the Serial Monitor then the code will not run.
-Hence, there is a version of the code that has no ```Serial.begin``` and will be able to run with the parts and power source connected.
+Hence, there is a version of the code that has no `objectivec Serial.begin` and will be able to run with the parts and power source connected.